testfairy/docs/docs/0531_Bug_Tracking/09_TestFairy_Connect.md

 ## What is TestFairy Connect?

-TestFairy Connect is proxy server installed on-premise, designed to help companies connect their bug tracking systems running behind firewall (JIRA Server, TFS), with the TestFairy cloud.
+TestFairy Connect is proxy server installed on-premise, designed to help companies connect their bug tracking systems running behind firewall (JIRA Server), with the TestFairy cloud.

 ## How does it work?